The gastric balloon treatment was first introduced in 1985 as the Garren-Edwards gastric bubble (GEGB).

 1. Follow Through

 The gastric balloon cannot work for obesity until you make the ultimate decision to schedule surgery.
 Even though the gastric balloon isn’t surgery, the balloon device is considered a medical device.
 It’s a serious procedure and deserves thorough consideration.
 You are doing your part now by researching the device, and now you know that the gastric balloon system can help you live at a healthier weight.
-Your next step is to schedule a consultation with a gastric balloon specialist.
+The next step to losing the excess weight is to schedule a consultation with a gastric balloon specialist.

 2. Commit to a Healthy Lifestyle